 - Maintain a sense of direction, focus, and continuity by getting clear on your purpose and values

 - Describe your chosen way forward in a way that inspires you and other people to make it happen

 - Manage the emotional ups and downs that will undoubtedly arise as you go forward

-In the first 100 days or so of the new decade, this blog is showing you how to use the challenges of the new decade to become antifragile.
+In other words, they will show you how to use the challenges of the new decade to become antifragile.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.